 Nuclear Shell Model

-It basically explains the distribution of energy level into different atom shells and nucleus atom shells.
+It basically explains the distribution of energy levels into different atom shells and nucleus atom shells.
 A shell is described as the energy level where particles having the same energy exists.
-In this model, all the nuclear particles are paired one-to-one, neutron with neutron and proton with a proton.
-The paired neutrons and protons in nuclear energy levels are filled when the number of neutrons or protons is equal to 2, 8,20,28,50,82 or 126.
-These are the magic numbers which show the most stable nuclei.
+In this model, all the nuclear particles are paired one-to-one, neutron with a neutron, and proton with a proton.
+The paired neutrons and protons in nuclear energy levels are filled when the number of neutrons or protons is equal to 2, 8,20,28,50,82, or 126.
+These are the magic numbers that show the most stable nuclei.

 The unpaired ones are responsible for the properties of a nucleus and valence electrons are responsible for different chemical properties of elements.
 With the help of the shell model, we can accurately predict the properties of nuclei such as angular momentum.
 But, for nuclei which are in a highly unstable state, the shell model needs to be modified or replaced with other models such as the collective model, liquid-drop model, and compound nucleus model.